Thursday, May 26, 2016

 Take a look at how folks are dressed in the area where you work and live.
 You might be surprised to note that many people are wearing clothing that would allow you to carry a larger handgun, provided you are willing to make the lifestyle commitment.
 My friend Massad Ayoob once told me that any standard dress shirt could be used for concealment provided it was “opaquely woven”, meaning there is no chance someone could see through the fabric.
 A square bottom dress shirt is easy to use for concealment, however, these days any shirt tail, regardless of length or cut, is fashionable when worn out—which is in direct contradiction to how my mother taught me to dress.
 It’s been a bit of adjustment, but I have learned to embrace this new fashion trend, especially when wearing a concealed gun in the summer months.

 When selecting a carry gun and holster, it is wise to keep in mind that it will be carried under lighter clothing, so buying a holster that will help keep it close, but accessible, is important.
-For me, the gun was a no-brainer...I carry my Glock 19 year round, which gives me continuity of gear as well as peace of mind.
+For me, the gun was a no-brainer...I carry my Glock 19 year round (though a G43 has really been helpful when I need low-profile),which gives me continuity of gear as well as peace of mind.
 Having confidence that my gear will work at the moment of truth is a huge advantage over any potential opponent, so I carry the G19 regardless of weather.
 I am also unconcerned about the whole stopping- power/9mm debate, as I realize it is shot placement that will produce incapacitation.
-But to ensure that I have as much edge as possible, I load my G19 with Corbon 115 grain DPX all copper hollow points.
-Travelling just under 1,300 fps from the 4-inch barrel of my Glock, the all copper expands AND penetrates, even when intermediate barriers are present.
+But to ensure that I have as much edge as possible, I load my G19 with Federal HST or Speer Gold Dot hollow-points.

 Once you have made the lifestyle commitment to not only go armed but also go armed with a fighting-size handgun, practice will be the final part of the equation.
 It’s important to go to the range and practice in the dress and weather in which you will be carrying.
 Heat and humidity can make gear stick or slick as can rain, so know how your holster and related gear will perform when wet or covered with sweat.
 How well will the light summer shirt “clear” during a rapid concealed draw?
 It will be different than a heavier garment, so “flinging it” back out of the way might not be as advisable as staying in contact with the garment and “evacuating it” instead.
 How will movement affect your light summer clothing?
 Standing still in a fight makes you an easier target, so practice drawing while aggressively moving with the garment you will use for concealment.